Paul the Apostle: Persecutor of early Christians

-Paul says that prior to his conversion, he persecuted early Christians "beyond measure", more specifically Hellenised diaspora Jewish members who had returned to the area of Jerusalem.
+Paul says that before his conversion, he persecuted early Christians "beyond measure", more specifically Hellenised diaspora Jewish members who had returned to the area of Jerusalem.
+Paul does not describe explicitly what form this persecution took.
 According to James Dunn, the Jerusalem community consisted of "Hebrews", Jews speaking both Aramaic and Greek, and "Hellenists", Jews speaking only Greek, possibly diaspora Jews who had resettled in Jerusalem.
 Paul's initial persecution of Christians probably was directed against these Greek-speaking "Hellenists" due to their anti-Temple attitude.
 Within the early Jewish Christian community, this also set them apart from the "Hebrews" and their continuing participation in the Temple cult.

 Conversion

-Paul's conversion can be dated to 31–36 AD by his reference to it in one of his letters.
+Paul's conversion to the movement of followers of Jesus has been dated to 31–36 AD by his reference to it in one of his letters.
 In Galatians 1:16, Paul writes that God "was pleased to reveal his son to me."
-In 1 Corinthians 15:8, as he lists the order in which Jesus appeared to his disciples after his resurrection, Paul writes, "last of all, as to one untimely born, He appeared to me also."
+In 1 Corinthians 15:8, as he lists the order in which Jesus appeared to his disciples after his resurrection, Paul writes, "last of all, as to one untimely born, He appeared to me also," without an explicit description of how long after.

 According to the account in the Acts of the Apostles, it took place on the road to Damascus, where he reported having experienced a vision of the ascended Jesus.
 The account says that "He fell to the ground and heard a voice saying to him, 'Saul, Saul, why do you persecute me?'
 He asked, 'Who are you, Lord?'
 The reply came, 'I am Jesus, whom you are persecuting'."

 According to the account in Acts 9:1–22, he was blinded for three days and had to be led into Damascus by the hand.
 During these three days, Saul took no food or water and spent his time in prayer to God.
 When Ananias of Damascus arrived, he laid his hands on him and said: "Brother Saul, the Lord, [even] Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Ghost."
 His sight was restored, he got up and was baptized.
 This story occurs only in Acts, not in the Pauline epistles.

 The author of the Acts of the Apostles may have learned of Paul's conversion from the church in Jerusalem, or from the church in Antioch, or possibly from Paul himself.

 According to Timo Eskola, early Christian theology and discourse was influenced by the Jewish Merkabah tradition.
-Similarly, Alan Segal and Daniel Boyarin regard Paul's accounts of his conversion experience and his ascent to the heavens (in 2 Corinthians 12) as the earliest first-person accounts that are extant of a Merkabah mystic in Jewish or Christian literature.
+John Bowker, Alan Segal and Daniel Boyarin have variously argued that Paul's accounts of his conversion experience and his ascent to the heavens (in 2 Corinthians 12) are the earliest first-person accounts that are extant of a Merkabah mystic in Jewish or Christian literature.
 Conversely, Timothy Churchill has argued that Paul's Damascus road encounter does not fit the pattern of Merkabah.